chetnabhandari281990/pg-stocks/README.md

-Stocks monitoring application developed with SpringBoot
+Stocks monitoring application developed with SpringBoot + MongoDB

 # pq-stocks
 1. Start Mongo db on your localhost , port : 27017.